ayazwai/wais-hudv4/README.md

 ```
     TriggerEvent('wais:hudHide', true or false) Only using boolean value
     TriggerClientEvent('wais:hudHide', source, true or false) Only using boolean value

+    TriggerEvent('wais:hideRadar', true or false) Only using boolean value
+    TriggerClientEvent('wais:hideRadar', source, true or false) Only using boolean value
 ```

 # Use of Notification